 Dublin is a regional financial and economic center known for its ability to attract and retain talent for tech giants such as Google, Facebook, Twitter, Amazon, and many others.
-Dublin is also home to an energetic startup sector with one startup for every 1,000 in population.
-The global war for talent is a highly competitive race and Dublin is a strong competitor.
+Dublin is also home to an energetic startup sector ranked 9th in EU startups by Startup Blink - a global startup research center (Ireland ranked 9th on the country list https://about.crunchbase.com/blog/top-startup-ecosystems-in-2020-ranking-1000-cities-and-100-countries/).

 MGT 164GS: Business and Organizational Leadership examines key themes of leadership such as strategy, power and politics, culture, and change.
 Other content areas focus on leadership development: communication and global mindset, networks, authenticity, and influence.
 The course captures what weighs in the balance for all leaders who face the challenges of today's business environment, while at the same time are inspired by extraordinary opportunity.
-The Global Seminar version of MGT 164 covers important concepts and connections to relevant and practical challenges facing Dublin's leaders and concludes with a week-long visit to London - the behemoth and highly diverse global business capital.
+The Global Seminar version of MGT 164GS covers important concepts and connections to relevant and practical challenges facing Dublin's and London's companies and leaders.
+After 3 weeks in Dublin, the course concludes with two-weeks in London - the behemoth and highly diverse global business capital.
 Dublin has forever been in the shadow of London, but as it continues to rise as an important center for business, what can students learn from both great cities?